hhd-dev/hhd/readme.md

                        Name: ['Generic X-Box pad']
 ```

+### Buttons are mapped incorrectly
+Buttons mapped in legion space will carry over to linux.
+This includes both back buttons and legion swap.
+You can reset each controller by holding Legion R + RT + RB, Legion L + LT + LB.
+However, we do not know how to reset the legion space legion button swap at
+this point, so you need to use Legion Space for that.

+Another set of obscure issues occur depending on how apps hook to the DS5 controller.
+If the playstation driver is not active, the linux kernel creates an evdev node
+with incorrect mappings (right trigger becomes a stick, etc).
+If the app hooks directly into the hidraw of the controller, it works properly.
+If it uses the evdev device its incorrect.

 ## Contributing
 You should install from source if you aim to contribute or want to pull from master.
 ```bash